willfindlay/bpfbox-presentation/ccsw/notes.md

 - In the security space, a good example of this paradigm shift is the Linux 5.7 KRSI framework.
-KRSI allows BPF programs to be attached to LSM hooks, which can then make security decisions and generate audit logs in real time. bpfbox uses these BPF LSM programs to implement its policy enforcement.
+KRSI allows BPF programs to be attached to LSM hooks, which can then make security decisions and generate audit logs in real time. bpfbox uses these BPF LSM programs to implement its policy enforcement mechanism.

 # Slide 8: bpfbox Implementation

-- In userspace, bpfbox runs as a privileged daemon that leverages Python3's bcc framework to compile and load its BPF programs into the kernel.
+- In userspace, bpfbox runs as a privileged daemon that leverages the bcc framework for Python to compile and load its BPF programs into the kernel.

 - All of bpfbox's kernelspace components are written in eBPF, and utilize several classes of BPF programs.
   - Tracepoints provide a stable interface for attaching to various kernelspace mechanisms such as system calls and the scheduler.
-  - kprobes and uprobes provide an interface for attaching onto kernelspace and userspace function calls respectively.
+  - kprobes and uprobes provide an interface for dynamically attaching onto kernelspace and userspace function calls respectively.
   - Finally, LSM probes allow BPF programs to be attached to LSM hooks, which can then be used to enforce security policy and generate audit logs.